 Invented in a Manhattan hotel room in 1962, Fantasy Football exploded in popularity when, in 1997, CBS.com launched its first live version of the game.
 It has since amassed an estimated 59.3 million players in North America, 81% of which are male.
 The popular game allows groups of friends, coworkers and even strangers to compete with each other with virtual squads, which each participant drafts by himself or herself, based on real NFL football teams.
 The player whose fantasy team racks up the most points by the end of each NFL season ends up on top.
 This game, which has since traveled across the pond and been converted to a successful fantasy soccer version, can be immensely fun, perhaps even addicting.
-Some call it a form of gambling, which is disputed by others.
+In fact, some call it a form of gambling, which is disputed by others.

 Here are three reasons for and three reasons against the growing trend that is Fantasy Football.

 Against Fantasy Football